 To find out what other assets you can distribute under your will, download our free guide to will-making:

 Can I Use My Will to Override My Insurance Nomination?

-There are 2 types of nominations that you may make in respect to your insurance policies, namely:
+There are 2 types of nominations that you may make with respect to your insurance policies, namely: